Ayesha-da/Pewlett-Hackard-Analysis/README.md

 ## Results:
 ### Retirement Titles table
 Holds all the information of current employees who were born between January 1, 1952 and December 31, 1955 and will be retiring soon.

 ![retirement_titles](https://user-images.githubusercontent.com/84524153/126687516-b73fb038-3a14-4374-9578-c4596fdf9e82.png)

 ### Unique Titles table
-Some employees may have multiple titles in the database, because they have switched titles over the years.DISTINCT ON statement is used to create a table that contains the most recent title of each employee.
+Some employees may have multiple titles in the database, because they have switched titles over the years.
+DISTINCT ON statement is used to create a table that contains the most recent title of each employee.

 ![unique_titles](https://user-images.githubusercontent.com/84524153/126687535-205f8e59-03f8-4fa0-8f5c-2fad7e5c5847.png)